G-account in the Netherlands

 In the Netherlands, a G-account is established through an agreement between three parties: the supplier of labor, the bank, and the Dutch tax authority.
 Setting it up requires formal approval from the tax authority.
 Once approved, funds within a G-account are designated primarily for paying payroll taxes under Dutch law.

-G-account assistance
+G-account assistance in the Netherlands

 • Facilitating agreement formation: We assist in creating clear agreements among payrollers, banks, and the Dutch tax authority to define roles and responsibilities.